-- Plasmapheresis: A procedure that decreases the numbers of antibodies by removing plasma (liquid) from your blood.
+- Plasmapheresis: A procedure that decreases the number of antibodies by removing plasma (liquid) from your blood.
 The plasma contains the antibodies that damage healthy tissue.

-- Physical and speech therapy: Muscle exercises that help people improve functions like speech and movement.
+- Physical and speech therapy: Muscle exercises that can help improve functions like speech and movement.
 You may need this therapy if you have a neurological paraneoplastic syndrome.

 What complications are associated with paraneoplastic syndromes?

-When should I call the doctor in regard to paraneoplastic syndromes?
+When should I call the doctor concerning paraneoplastic syndromes?

 What questions should I ask my doctor?